UlisesGonzalezP/Learn-PYTHON-the-HARD-WAY/README.md

 # Learn-PYTHON-the-HARD-WAY
-This repository show programs of the Zed A. Shaw book 2014 You can find programs extracted of the book "Learn PYTHON the WARD WAY"
+The programs that are shown in this repository were extracted of the book "Learn PYTHON the WARD WAY" by Zed A. Shaw, 2014.